esteblock/token-playground/docs/5_get_info_about_token_in_stellar.md

 # 1. Get info about token from stellar

 Asset info is stored in stellar ledgers.
-In order to simplify the access to the  ata,  stellar provides Horizon api with several endpoints.
+In order to facitilate the access to the data,  stellar provides Horizon api with several endpoints.
 Next the url endpoint with the query string to request asset info.

 https://horizon-testnet.stellar.org/assets?asset_code=ASSET_CODE&asset_issuer=ISSUER_ADDRESS